 503A Compounding Pharmacies

-503A facilities are more closely related to what might be considered "traditional compounding pharmacies."
-They provide compounded medications to fill individual patient-specific prescriptions.
+503A pharmacies are more closely related to what might be considered "traditional compounding pharmacies."
+They provide medications to fill individual patient-specific prescriptions.
 They are designated by the FDA for home use.
 Under Section 503A, only very limited amounts of batch drugs can be produced.
 An example of this would be the provision of only a 30-day supply to meet specific patient needs.
-Pharmacies categorized under this section would also only be able to supply sterile medications under patient-specific conditions.
+Pharmacies categorized under 503A would also only be able to supply sterile medications under patient-specific conditions.

 It is important to note that preparations in 503A pharmacies, because they are customized, cannot be produced in large batches.
 This makes the medication more expensive.
 Ultimately, this cost is passed on to the patient, at times making much-needed medications cost-prohibitive.